cwaldbieser/grouper_python_provisioner/provisioner/README.rst

 in a new message, and sends the new message to an exchange with a new routing key determined from the old message.

+To use this provisioner, set the :option:`provisioner` option under the `APPLICATION` section to "kiki".

+This provisioner supports the following options in the `PROVISIONER` section:
+* :option:`attrib_resolver` (required) - The tag that identifies an attribute resolver that will fetch the attributes for a given subject.
+* :option:`parse_map` (required) - A configuration file that maps received messages to a particular type of message parser (see below).

 """"""""""""""""""""""""""""
 Provisioning Message Parsing
 """"""""""""""""""""""""""""